 Intent

-When our children leave Bromet Primary School, we expect them to be avid readers, children who read fluently and widely and are able to express preferences and opinions about the texts that they read.
-We want them to read for pleasure, having had access to a wide range of text types, genres and authors for them to make informed opinions about their favourites.
-We want to produce children who write with confidence and accuracy for a variety of purposes and audiences, whilst developing their own individual flair.
-We want our children to be able to write with grammatical accuracy and be able to apply spelling patterns correctly using a neat handwriting style.
-We aim to expose our children to a wide range of vocabulary, so that they are able to decipher new words and then use them when speaking both informally and formally.
+When our children leave Bromet Primary School, we expect them to be avid readers, children who read fluently and widely and can express preferences and opinions about the texts that they read.
+We want them to read for pleasure, having had access to a wide range of text types, genres, and authors for them to make informed opinions about their favourites.
+We want to produce children who write with confidence and accuracy for various purposes and audiences, whilst developing their own individual flair.
+Likewise, we want our children to be able to write with grammatical accuracy and be able to apply spelling patterns correctly using a neat handwriting style.
+Furthermore, we aim to expose our children to a wide range of vocabulary so that they can decipher new words and then use them when speaking both informally and formally.

 We also aim for our children to apply all of these English skills to all areas of the curriculum.